oneapi-src/level-zero-spec/scripts/YaML.md

     + `init` must be an ISO-C standard identifier or literal
     + `version` will be used to define the minimum API version in which the param will appear; `default="1.0"` This will also affect the order in which the param appears within the function.
   - if `class` is specified and the function is not `decl: static`, then the first param **must** be the handle associated with the class
+* A function may take the following optional sequence of scalars: {`analogue`}
+  - 'analogue` will be used as the function's remarks comment
-* A function may take the following optional sequence of scalars: {`details`, `analogue`}
+* A function may take the following optional sequence of scalars or scalars to sequences: {`details`, `returns`}
   - `detail` will be used as the function's detailed comment
-  - 'analogue` will be used as the function's remarks comment
-* A function may take the following optional sequence of scalars or scalars to sequences: {`returns`}
   - `return` will be used as the function's returns comment
   - `return` must be an etor of `$x_result_t`
   - `return` defaults are generated by parsing the function's params' description annotations